 Next to drain the syrup.
 Get a colander and line it with a large clean tea towel.
 Then spoon in the syrup leaving it to drain though the material.
 Then your cordial is ready to bottle!
 We use a funnel and a ladle.

-Storage – keep it in the fridge (for up to 6 weeks), or it can be frozen.
+Storage – keep it in the fridge (for up to 6 weeks).
+It can be frozen ( but do allow space in the bottle for expansion!).

 To Drink – it is ready to drink immediately.
 We like to mix it with sparkling water, or sparkling wine, or gin!
 Enjoy.
 You have made about 4 litres.